-Since 1956, companies that did not deliver their financial statements to the RoC (Register of Company) by the end of October were liable to prosecution.
-Effective May 30, 2010, the MCA provides a window of immunity to late-paying businesses, relieving them of stringent legal measures.
+Since ’56, companies that did not submit their financial statements to the ROC (Register of Companies) by the end of October were legally liable.
+Starting May 30, 2010, the MCA grants a grace period of immunity to late businesses, exempting them from severe legal measures.

-The Ministry is mainly engaged in the administration of the Companies Act 2013, the Companies Act 1956, the Limited Liability Companies Act 2008 and other related laws, as well as the rules and regulations issued thereunder, mainly to regulate the functioning of the corporate sector in accordance with the law.
+The Ministry is primarily concerned with the administration of the Companies Act, 2013, the Companies Act, 1956, the Limited Liability Partnership Act, 2008, and other related Acts, as well as the rules and regulations framed thereunder, primarily to regulate the functioning of the corporate sector in conformity with the law.

-The Ministry is also responsible for administering the Competition Law of 2002 to prevent practices that have adverse effects on competition, to promote and support competition in the markets, to protect the interests of consumers through the commission established under the law.
+The Ministry is also responsible for the administration of the Competition Act 2002 to prevent practices that have adverse effects on competition, to promote and sustain competition in markets, to protect the interests of consumers through the commission established under the act.

-He also oversees the three professional bodies, namely the Institute of Chartered Accountants of India (ICAI), the Institute of Company Secretaries of India (ICSI) and the Institute of Cost Accountants of India (ICAI), which have been constituted under three separate Acts of Parliament for the proper and orderly growth of the professions concerned.
+Furthermore, it exercises oversight over three professional bodies, namely the Institute of Chartered Accountants of India (ICAI), the Institute of Company Secretaries of India (ICSI), and the Institute of Cost Accountants of India (ICAI), which were established under three separate Acts of Parliament for the proper and orderly growth of the respective professions.

-The Department is also responsible for carrying out Central Government functions relating to the administration of the Partnership Act, 1932, the Companies (Donations to National Funds) Act, 1951 and the Societies Registration Act, 1980.
+The Ministry also has the responsibility to perform the functions of the Central Government relating to the administration of the Partnership Act, 1932, the Companies (Donations to National Funds) Act, 1951, and the Societies Registration Act, 1980.

 Source: MCA India